gr4yx01/gr4yx01/README.md

 # 💫About Me :

-  🌱 I’m currently learning : Kotlin.
+  🌱 I’m currently learning : Nodejs, React-Native.

-  👯 I’m looking to collaborate on web3 projects
+  👯 I’m looking to collaborate on mobile development and Nodejs projects

   🤔 I'm curious about the mobile app development

-  💬 Ask me about kotlin
+  💬 Ask me about Nodejs

   📫 How to reach me:
   Mail me at hoyx0101@gmail.com or